allTheUsernamesRTaken/Personal-Website-V1/README.md

 # ASCII Fluid Dynamics Simulator

 My personal website.
-The background is a fluid sim made out of ASCII/block characters you can play with.
+The background is a fluid sim made out of ASCII characters you can play with.
 Info card on top with bio, links, skills.

 Made the first version in high school so the stack is a bit rudimentary, but I'm still proud of it, it's plain HTML, CSS, JS.